Skip to main content

 1. Purpose of the Agreement (SFEC, Article 1.)

-The entertainment industry, South Korea, the Korean government and the court, prior to the establishment and announcement of SFEC, had tended to center their weight on the rights and interests of the artists against the management companies.
-Because, as entertainers, some of the artists who want to debut to the public through the media are juveniles.
-The juvenile artists must be protected and prevented from criminal issues such as sexual harassment, exploitation, overdue payment of profit sharing, etc. and the media press has accused the social irregularities of exposing the structural dangers in this industry.
+The entertainment industry, South Korea, the Korean government, and the court, before the establishment and announcement of SFEC, had tended to center their weight on the rights and interests of the artists against the management companies.
+Because, as entertainers, some artists who want to debut to the public through the media are juveniles.
+Juvenile artists must be protected and prevented from criminal issues such as sexual harassment, exploitation, overdue payment of profit sharing, etc., and the media press has accused the social irregularities of exposing the structural dangers in this industry.
 So this situation related to the public opinion to improve, and it drove the pressure to establish the SFEC or to act on any other legislation of the Congress.

 As a result, the SFEC and the “Popular Culture and Arts Industry Development Act” were established and implemented.

-But the SFEC is not only for artists.
-It's also for the entertainment companies.
-Since the Korean government was more concerned about protecting the rights and interests of the artists than the entertainment companies when the SFEC was first established, after a while some of the artists began to try to TAMPER beyond their management companies.
-TAMPERING is the act of the artist who is under contract with the management company secretly contacting other companies for the purpose of transfer even under the exclusive artist contract.
-It's a certain condition of breach of contract.
+However, the SFEC is for more than just artists.
+It’s also for the entertainment companies.
+Since the Korean government was more concerned about protecting the rights and interests of the artists than the entertainment companies when the SFEC was first established, after a while, some artists began to try to TAMPER beyond their management companies.
+TAMPERING is the act of the artist who is under contract with the management company secretly contacting other companies to transfer even under the exclusive artist contract.
+It’s a specific condition of breach of contract.

 Therefore, the Korean government has continuously revised and amended the Supplement of Equivalence between Artists and Companies.
-The SFEC is applicable to all contract parties due to the written "Purpose of the Agreement", Article 1.
+The SFEC applies to all contract parties due to the written “Purpose of the Agreement,” Article 1.

 * Standard contract analysis continues in the series.